maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

-We once again create a quick overview of our new dataset by using the `select` and `arrange`-function as in before, and inspect our chosen values in the returned data.frame.
+We once again create a quick overview of our new dataset by using the `select` and `arrange`-function as in before, and inspect our chosen values in the returned dataframe.

     sesamestreet_data_favorite_count_over_15_non_verified %>%
       select(favorite_count, screen_name, verified, text) %>%